Brinks vs. ADT: Comparing Two Old Guards of Home Security

 Do Brinks or ADT require an activation fee?

 Neither Brinks nor ADT requires an activation fee, but ADT’s professional installation service isn’t free.
-There’s a $99 standard fee for the service, which may increase depending on the size of the system and the type of components to be installed.
+There’s a standard installation fee for the service, which may increase depending on the size of the system and the type of components being installed.